How To Clean Your Sofa

 Sofas and settees are hardly the only feature of your premises that needs careful and constant attention.
 Floors, carpets, desks, chairs, meeting rooms, receptions, and kitchens are just some of the areas that can quickly collect grime, and for visitors and potential clients, a messy interior will imply a messy business.
 This is no doubt off-putting for important business partners, possibly prompting them to look elsewhere.
 Therefore, an investment in the cleanliness of your premises is an investment in the overall success of your business.

 Vanguard offers the ideal solution, being established as an expert cleaning provider across the UK with well over two decades of experience and expertise.
-Our training procedures are industry-leading, being accredited by the British Institute of Cleaning Science (BICSc), giving each of our cleaning operatives the skills and techniques needed to clean a wide array of areas, including sofas and various furniture and fixtures.
+Our training procedures are industry-leading, being endorsed by the British Institute of Cleaning Science (BICSc), giving each of our cleaning operatives the skills and techniques needed to clean a wide array of areas, including sofas and various furniture and fixtures.
 In each case, we tailor our services extensively to craft a suitable cleaning schedule for your office or corporate premises.

 To learn more about how we can provide exceptional cleaning solutions for your site, reach out to our expert team for a quick, FREE quote.